AdobeDocs/platform-learn.en/help/tutorial-data-collection/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 ---
 # How to use the Adobe Client Data Layer

 In [What's a data layer?](whats-a-data-layer.md), you learned there are two parts to consider when discussing data layers: the container and the content.
-The Adobe Client Data Layer is the container.
+The [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer) is the container.
 It doesn't care how you [structure your data](../structuring-your-data.md) or what pieces of information you choose to put in your data.
 The data can be structured as [XDM](../structuring-your-data.md#xdm), as the examples below show, or you can build your own structure entirely.

 Ideally, your company's engineering team is responsible for pushing any necessary data into the data layer through on-page code.
-The marketing team then retrieves data from the data layer, preferably using Adobe Experience Platform Tags.
+The marketing team then retrieves data from the data layer, preferably using the tags feature of Adobe Experience Platform, formerly Launch.

 ## Pushing data to the data layer